vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The parties have to get the same results when calculating contract parameters from the same
-input values, and therefore have to use integer arithmetic, to avoid any discrepancies resulting
+input values, and therefore have to use integer arithmetic to avoid any discrepancies resulting
 from floating-point calculations.
 Because of this, pairs of ratio values are used instead of
 single fractional values.

 Parties have to perform the calculations in the same order of operations, as expressed in the formulas
 defined in this document.
-If the mathematically equivalent, but different formula is used for
+If the mathematically equivalent is used for
 calculations, the order of arithmetic operations will likely be different, and that can affect
 the result, because the precision can be lost in integer division operation.